Hillsborough

 Henderson allows it, and Fields says he understands the judge does not intend to try anyone over the abuses the Regulators oppose, but if he would “it might prevent some mischief…” After about a half hour, the Regulators leave the courthouse.

 However, they hang out all around you.
 When one lawyer tries to enter, they attack him with clubs, and he runs to safety in a storehouse.
 They grab a number of men associated with the government or court and whip them, possibly using stocks behind the building.
 Clerk of Court Edmund Fanning, often cited as corrupt by the Regulators, was a special target.
+He was on the judge’s platform with Henderson.
 A newspaper reported, “‘They seized him by the heels, dragged him down the steps, his head striking violently on every step, carried him to the door, and forcing him out, dragged him on the ground over stones & brickbats…’”[a]

 Henderson said Fanning “‘by a manly exertion miraculously broke holt (sic) and fortunately jumped into a door that saved him from immediate dissolution.’”[b]
 He escapes for the moment.